 Once a bond has been set you may either post the bond here at The Colony in cash or contact a Denton County Bail Bonds Company.
 City employees are not allowed to recommend bail bond companies or attorneys.
 Prisoners on these offenses are transferred to the Denton County Sheriff's Office if unable to post bond.
 For further information, contact us at 972-624-3944.

-We are back at the lake!
 We hope you will join us at The Colony Five Star Complex, 4100 Blair Oaks for the same great family fun you have come to expect at Liberty By The Lake!